5 Tips To Get EVERYONE On Your Wedding Dancefloor!

 Don’t worry there are plenty of opportunities to play songs you love that may not be huge hits (The Bridal Party Entrance, Cutting Of The Cake, First Dance, Bouquet, Farewell etc.) and you can definitely have your Musicians or DJ play your absolute favourites (even if they are not all crowd-pleasers).
 Just keep in mind that the more you include everyone, the more everyone will get involved.

-Watch the video (above) to see what we created on the dancefloor at weddings in 2019.
+Watch the video (above) to see what we create on the dancefloor at weddings.

 Video cover photo by Just For Love Photography